holgern/syncengine/docs/examples.rst

 Progress Tracking with Rich UI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Monitor sync progress with a rich terminal UI:
+Monitor sync progress with a rich terminal UI using the new v0.2.0 progress tracking API:

 .. code-block:: python